(Now we that know the dangers of climate change, a carbon tax

 The model on which the programme is based uses money values which have been slightly out-dated by inflation.
 They can easily be up-dated to present values by a simple percentage increase.
 Britain has 25 million workers, with three million unemployed.

 In order to predict changes in demand for capital and labour from changes in taxes and subsidies, some estimates of what economists call elasticities of substitution are needed.
 These elasticities have been estimated for the model by comparison with those from the better-known two-sector models.
 With the main ingredients of the model set, it is possible to give some of its results.
-One rum of the computer programme with the basic rate of VAT set to 53 per cent (that is. a 38 per cent increase over its present value) and a labour subsidy of £40 per worker per week. shows over two million jobs created.
+One run of the computer programme with the basic rate of VAT set to 53 per cent and a labour subsidy of £40 per worker per week shows over two million jobs created.
 How these are distributed amongst the different wage groups is shown with an estimate of the present number unemployed (see table below).

 Even given the approximations of the model used and the drastic effect on capital use, the large impact on unemployment surely makes policies of this type worthy of further consideration.